chadgevans/Chicago_Magnet_Analysis/Chicago_Magnet_Analysis.md

     ## Residual standard error: 0.5802 on 68 degrees of freedom
     ## Multiple R-squared:  0.001022,   Adjusted R-squared:  -0.01367
     ## F-statistic: 0.06959 on 1 and 68 DF,  p-value: 0.7927

+### Summary of Propensity Score conclusions

+-   Common Support
+    -   Clearly more students going to non-treatment schools.
+But the support is actually pretty good.
+Most students have a low probability of going to a treatment school
+-   Match It
+    -   Non-treatment matches were found for 35 out of 38 treatment schools.
+Thus the test will be based on 70 total schools.
+-   Visual Inspection
+    -   The balance looks ok at various propensity levels.
+Perhaps the two variables of greatest concern are "home age" and "concentration African American."
+In those cases there are slighly wider gaps in the propensity scores
+-   Balance
+    -   The mean differentials look similar.
+The biggest difference is in the reading and math scores.
+Treatment schools did score higher in reading that non-treatment schools.
+This is somewhat concerning.
+-   Statistical Test of Treatment
+    -   The treatment was found to be insignificant.
+This is the same result as the regression model.
+After controlling for background characteristics, the correlation between magnets and log home values disappears.
+The propensity score reinforces/validated the findings from the regression model.

 Other Exploratory Analysis
 --------------------------